Crunch and Crunch, and Then Start Crunching

 Photo courtesy of minh duong

-As with becoming literate, or reliable at slicing scallions so their flavor seeps into rice, or turning a wrench on a spigot, so it goes with destabilizing the biosphere.
+This love of habit, regardless of medal or posted time or trophy, shadows a smarter way to think about the climate crisis.
 We got into climate chaos by repeatedly pouring extra carbon to hang heavily in the air while repeatedly hoping that someone - a physicist!
 A celebrity!
 Al Gore!- would unroll a ladder to lift us above our habits.
 And we will get out of it by repeatedly leaving things on the supermarket shelf, repeatedly leaving the car at home (maybe to charge), repeatedly reading the electric bill to see where using power from the sun would pay off at once, repeatedly asking our insurance agents and our town councilmember what’s going on with the floodline.
 Too much carbon has built in the atmosphere for anyone to erase it.
 We can instead hold it in place and shrink its effect, day after day after day after day, sometimes clumsily but always again.

 One thing you learn from repetition is attention.
 Minh’s instructions speak to a specific, rather than issuing a catchall “you can do it.”
 Sit down a lot more…elbows behind your ears…both feet at the same time.
 The balm of repeating things involves the specificity that becomes clear when you’ve reached your nth act.
 When you become more aware of where you’ve placed your elbow - or how you’ve sprinkled your salt or trimmed your cactus’ spores or purled your stitch, or whatever - then you become more aware of how your decisions play out in the material world.
-You give less weight to slogans like “go green” and more weight to where you go and how you get there.
+You also see where listening to others leads you.

 Changes in who’s in power come from repeated phonebanks, walks around neighborhoods, votes.
 And changes in how we vote comes in repeated changes to how we define success.
 The future depends on how routinely and correctly the vast majority of us do many things differently - again and again and again.